randybias/cloudscaling.com/blog/cloud-computing/_posts/2011-08-31-the-evolution-of-it-towards-cloud-computing-vmworld.markdown

 This is why in many of my [presentations](http://www.slideshare.net/randybias/cloudscaling-presentation-at-tm-forum-management-world-dublin-2011) I say:

-<blockquote>While the terms "cloud" and "cloud computing" may be hotly debated, I have never once heard anyone credibly refute that these ideas were pioneered and implemented by today's web giants such as Amazon, Google, and Facebook.</blockquote>
+While the terms "cloud" and "cloud computing" may be hotly debated, I have never once heard anyone credibly refute that these ideas were pioneered and implemented by today's web giants such as Amazon, Google, and Facebook.</blockquote>

 This is where we get back to that first statement.
 I'm not throwing around words like 'paradigm' because I feel like being a marketing drone.
 I'm talking about fundamental and deep changes to how the entire IT stack is designed, delivered, and managed.
 Try taking the Open Compute project hardware as-is and putting it in any modern enterprise datacenter.
 Try taking one of Google's custom Ethernet switches and doing the same.
 Or perhaps you could take a typical enterprise IT admin and give him a week to try and figure out how to administer Amazon EC2.